absoluteAquarian/MonoSound/README.md

 ...

-//Stop the sound.
+//Stop the sound and its streaming.
 This method automatically calls Stop() and Dispose() on the instance.
 MonoSoundManager.FreeStreamedSound(ref streamedSound);
 ```